John McNamara (fraudster): Collapse and analysis

-Once GMAC terminated McNamara’s line of credit, they disciplined a handful of managers, but also said their internal investigation "did not reveal systemic problems with GMAC’s operating and control procedures in its core business functions."
+Once GMAC terminated McNamara's line of credit, they disciplined a handful of managers, but also said their internal investigation "did not reveal systemic problems with GMAC's operating and control procedures in its core business functions."

 Trial and conviction

-Brought to trial in 1992 at the United States district court in Brooklyn over various charges of fraud, McNamara faced a maximum sentence of $800 million in fines and 20 years in jail.
+Brought to trial in 1992 at the United States district court in Brooklyn over various charges of fraud, McNamara faced a maximum sentence of 20 years in jail and $800 million in fines.
 A plea bargaining deal with state and federal prosecutors reduced this considerably to five years, on the condition that he provide evidence against the officials he had bribed with regards to his property development projects.
 In concluding the case, the judge agreed that McNamara's sentence could be reviewed further, should the value of his evidence prove great and should he choose to enter the United States Federal Witness Protection Program.
 In 1995, three of those officials were acquitted of bribery.

 Post-conviction life

-In exchange for the evidence he provided, McNamara was allowed to remain free, keeping around $2 million in assets, transferring all of his homes to his then-girlfriend Diane Dangerfield, and himself continuing to live in his Long Island mansion.
+In exchange for the evidence he provided, McNamara was allowed to remain free, keeping around $2 million in assets.
+He transferred all of his homes to his then-girlfriend Diane Dangerfield, and continued to live in his Long Island mansion.
 He later opened an auto parts supply company.
 Lead prosecutor assistant U.S. Attorney Loretta Lynch revealed that McNamara's personal life was similar pre- and post-conviction.